 More than likely, compel is not your first strategy.
 Instead, you may try persuasion or trading.
 If both of these fail, compel may be your only option.

 In order to compel, you must have the leverage to do so.
 This may happen through support from other stakeholders to "force" a different outcome from the resisting stakeholder.
 Depending on the stakeholder's position in the organizational structure, it may also involve going higher up the food chain for support.
+This is especially true if you operate in a top-down management structure.

 Power play comes with a cost.
 More than likely, you will end up at odds with the stakeholder you are trying to compel.
 You risk diminishing that person's influence within the company or creating intricate communication lines for this and future projects.